praw-dev/asyncpraw/docs/getting_started/configuration.rst

    configuration/options

-Configuration options can be provided to PRAW in one of three ways:
+Configuration options can be provided to asyncpraw in one of three ways:

 .. toctree::
    :maxdepth: 1